University of Huddersfield

 Recent/Prospective New Builds

-- Innovative and environmentally friendly Creative Arts Building including rehearsal spaces and a recital hall, opened in 2008.
+- Environmentally friendly Creative Arts Building opened in 2008.

 - Sir George Buckley – former Chairman, President and CEO, 3M.